 (1) An employee of the [institution] conditioning the provision of an aid, benefit, or service of the [institution] on an individual's participation in unwelcome sexual conduct [also called “quid pro quo harassment”];

 (2) Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the [institution’s] education program or activity [also called “hostile environment harassment”]; or

 (3) “Sexual assault” . . . , “dating violence” . . . , “domestic violence” . . . , or “stalking” . . . .

 When the University has actual knowledge of Sexual Harassment in an education program or activity within its jurisdiction, it must respond promptly in a manner that is not deliberately indifferent.
 The University’s response would be considered “deliberately indifferent” only if its response to Sexual Harassment is clearly unreasonable in light of the known circumstances.

-Andrews University is committed to maintaining a respectful learning and living environment that is free from Sexual Harassment.
-For the purposes of this policy the collective term, Sexual Harassment, will be used to include sexual assault, quid pro quo harassment, hostile environment harassment, relationship violence, stalking, and sexual exploitation.
-Sexual Harassment in any form, regardless of gender identity or sexual orientation, is inconsistent with this commitment, strictly prohibited and intolerable in the Andrews community.
+Sexual Harassment under Title IX arises from conduct of a sexual or gender-based nature.
+Andrews University is committed to maintaining a respectful learning and living environment that is free from such Sexual Harassment.
+Sexual Harassment in any form against any person, regardless of gender identity or sexual orientation, is inconsistent with this commitment, strictly prohibited and intolerable in the Andrews community.
 All members of the Andrews University community share a responsibility for upholding this policy.